Gareth Hoskins

 Gareth Dale Hoskins OBE (15 April 1967 – 9 January 2016) was a Scottish architect.

 Biography

 Born in Edinburgh on 15 April 1967, Hoskins attended George Watson’s College and the Mackintosh School of Architecture at the Glasgow School of Art.
 He joined Penoyre & Prasad in 1992 before starting his own firm in 1998.
-In 2000, Building Design gave Hoskins its Young Architect of the Year Award.
 In 2005 he was appointed to the Board of Architecture + Design Scotland where he served as Scottish Healthcare Design Champion for 4 years from 2006.
-He was named UK Architect of the Year in 2006 and Scottish Architect of the Year three years later.
-In 2010, he was made an Officer of the Order of the British Empire for services to architecture.

 Personal

 Hoskins was married, had two children and lived in Helensburgh.
 He had a heart attack on 3 January 2016 while taking part in a fencing competition, and died six days later at the Edinburgh Royal Infirmary.
-Shortly after his death Argyll and Bute Council announced that the renovation of Hermitage Park in Helensburgh will be dedicated to his memory as he was the project architect.